Woodbury, Orange County, New York: Former mayors

+Government

+A portion of the West Point Military Reservation is in Woodbury.

 Education

 Most of Woodbury is in the Monroe-Woodbury Central School District.
 Portions are in the Highland Falls-Fort Montgomery Central School District, Haverstraw-Stony Point Central School District, and the Cornwall Central School District.
 James I. O'Neill High School is the high school of the Highland Falls-Fort Montgomery portion.